Characters that appeared in Tite Kubo's Bleach

 - Offhand Backhand: Her way of dealing with Kon and Keigo when they try to glomp her.

-- One of the Boys: Busty and feminine, but she clearly prefers hanging out with guys (especially Yumichika and Ikkaku) when she's not on duty.
+- One of the Boys: Busty and feminine, and gets along very well with the ladies around her, but she simply prefers hanging out with guys (especially Yumichika and Ikkaku) when she's not on duty.
 Conversely, most guys of the Gotei treat her as one of those due to her fun-loving, easygoing personality.

 - Proud Beauty: Rangiku knows she has a large bust, and she flaunts them pretty shamelessly, usually for comedic purposes due to being The Tease.
 On at least one occasion, she's even tried getting Ichigo to change his mind by hiking up her skirt and unbuttoning her blouse.